diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```

 ### Piping to External Programs
 Spark provides a general mechanism to pipe data to programs in other languages, like R scripts.
-Spark provides a pipe() method on RDDs.
-Spark’s pipe() lets us write parts of jobs using any language we want as long as it can read and write to Unix standard streams.
+Spark provides a `pipe()` method on RDDs.
+Spark’s pipe() lets us write parts of jobs using any language we want as long as it can `read and write to Unix standard streams`.

 With pipe(), you can write a transformation of an RDD that reads each RDD element from standard input as a String, manipulates that String however you like, and then writes the result(s) as Strings to standard output.
 The interface and programming model is restrictive and limited, but sometimes it’s just what you need to do something like make use of a native code function within a map or filter operation.

 Most likely, you’d want to pipe an RDD’s content through some external program or script because you’ve already got complicated software built and tested that you’d like to reuse with Spark.
-A lot of data scientists have code in R,12 and we can interact with R programs using pipe().
+A lot of data scientists have code in R, and we can interact with R programs using pipe().

 ```r
 #!/usr/bin/env Rscript